Clinical Mental Health Counseling

 Licensed Professional Counselor (LPC) Eligibility

 The Professional Counseling regulatory requirements in Minnesota are among the most stringent in the US.
-Upon graduation from the SCSU accredited graduate academic program in Community Counseling, the counselor must pass the National Certified Counselor licensure examination (NCE).
+Upon graduation from the SCSU accredited graduate academic program in Clinical Mental Health Counseling, the counselor must pass the National Certified Counselor licensure examination (NCE).
 This exam may be taking during the final semester of program (see under NBCC above).
 Subsequent to two years of post-degree clinical experience under state approved supervision.
 View application requirements.

 Licensed Professional Clinical Counselor (LPCC) Eligibility

 To qualify as a LPCC, an applicant must have completed 4,000 hours of post-masters degree supervised professional practice in the delivery of clinical services in the diagnosis and treatment of mental illnesses and disorders in both children and adults.
 There are additional graduate course requirements needed to apply for the LPCC licensure.
 View application and course requirements.
-The current Community Counseling program meets the requirements for the LPC licensure and is in transition to meet the second tier LPCC licensure requirements by 2014.
+The current Clinical Mental Health Counseling program meets the requirements for the LPC licensure and is in transition to meet the second tier LPCC licensure requirements by 2014.